Bishop's Stortford: Air

 Stansted Airport is located to the east of the town, with rail and bus links to Stortford; it serves over 200 destinations globally.

 Buses

 The town is on the Arriva Herts & Essex bus network.
 Buses 309, 508, 509 and 510 connect the town to Stansted Airport.
 Local route 511 connects Thorley Park and St James' Park with Bishop's Park via the train station.
 Buses 508, 509 and 510 all terminate to the south in Harlow.

 Central Connect, operated by Vectare, also serve the town.
 Key routes include the 35 to Hertford and the 36 to Stevenage, via Letchworth.
 There are further routes to rural destinations in Hertfordshire and Essex.

+Canal

+The Stort Navigation is the canalised section of the River Stort running 22 kilometres (14 mi) from Bishop's Stortford, downstream to its confluence with the Lee Navigation at Feildes Weir near Rye House, Hoddesdon.

 Cycling

 Stortford is served by the following cycle routes on regional networks and the National Cycle Network: